Keloid: Signs and symptoms

 Keloids expand in claw-like growths over normal skin.
-They have the capability to hurt with a needle-like pain or to itch, the degree of sensation varying from person to person.
+They can hurt with a needle-like pain or to itch, the degree of sensation varying from person to person.

-Keloids form within scar tissue.
+Keloids typically form within scar tissue.
 Collagen, used in wound repair, tends to overgrow in this area, sometimes producing a lump many times larger than that of the original scar.
 They can also range in color from pink to red.
 Although they usually occur at the site of an injury, keloids can also arise spontaneously.
 They can occur at the site of a piercing and even from something as simple as a pimple or scratch.
 They can occur as a result of severe acne or chickenpox scarring, infection at a wound site, repeated trauma to an area, excessive skin tension during wound closure or a foreign body in a wound.
 Keloids can sometimes be sensitive to chlorine.
 If a keloid appears when someone is still growing, the keloid can continue to grow as well.

 Location

 Keloids can develop in any place where skin trauma has occurred.
-They can be the result of pimples, insect bites, scratching, burns, or other skin injury.
+They can be the result of pimples, insect bites, scratching, burns, or other skin injuries.
 Keloid scars can develop after surgery.
 They are more common in some sites, such as the central chest (from a sternotomy), the back and shoulders (usually resulting from acne), and the ear lobes (from ear piercings).
 They can also occur on body piercings.

-The most common spots are earlobes, arms, pelvic region, and over the collar bone.
+The most common spots are the earlobes, arms, pelvic region, and over the collarbone.

 Cause

 Most skin injury types can contribute to scarring.
 This includes burns, acne scars, chickenpox scars, ear piercing, scratches, surgical incisions, and vaccination sites.

-According to the (US) National Center for Biotechnology Information, keloid scarring is common in young people between the ages of 10 and 20.
+According to the US National Center for Biotechnology Information, keloid scarring is common in young people between the ages of 10 and 20.
 Studies have shown that those with darker complexions are at a higher risk of keloid scarring as a result of skin trauma.
-They occur in 15–20% of individuals with sub-Saharan African, Asian or Latino ancestry, significantly less in those of a Caucasian background.
+They occur in 15–20% of individuals with sub-Saharan African, Asian, or Latino ancestry, significantly less in those of a Caucasian background.
 Although it was previously believed that people with albinism did not get keloids, a recent report described the incidence of keloids in Africans with albinism.
-Keloids tend to have a genetic component, which means one is more likely to have keloids if one or both of their parents has them.
-However, no single gene has yet been identified which is a causing factor in keloid scarring but several susceptibility loci have been discovered, most notably in Chromosome 15.
+Keloids tend to have a genetic component, which means one is more likely to have keloids if one or both of their parents have them.

+No single gene has yet been identified as a causing factor in keloid scarring, although several susceptibility loci have been discovered, most notably in Chromosome 15.